Semismooth Newton Augmented Lagrangian Algorithm for Adaptive Lasso Penalized Least Squares in Semiparametric Regression: Introduction

 In this paper, we are also interested in the PLS for parameter estimation and variable selection in the semiparametric regression model (\ref{sprm}) with diverging numbers of parameters.
 The model (\ref{sprm}) can replace the baseline function by the estimator obtained under the assumption that the parameter is known, then it can be approximately regarded as a purely linear regression model.
 Based on the linear regression model, we construct PLS function with adaptive lasso for regression parameter.
 We show that its oracle properties can be proved in a similar way to the work of \cite{Zou}.
-Seeing from a numerical point of view, the PLS is exactly a sum of a smooth strongly convex function and a nonsmooth adaptive lasso penalty term, so that it can be solve via various structured algorithms, such as the first-order accelerated proximal gradient (APG) method \citep{BT,NY} and the second-order semismooth Newton method \citep{BYRD,LST}.
-In this paper, we focus on the second-order method to solve the PLS problem by making use of the second-order information of the adaptive lasso penalty.
+Seeing from a numerical point of view, the PLS is exactly a sum of a smooth strongly convex function and a nonsmooth adaptive lasso penalty term, so that it can be solve via various structured algorithms, such as the first-order alternating direction method of multipliers (ADMM) \citep{GM1976} and the second-order semismooth Newton method \citep{BYRD,LST}.
+Given the rare use of higher-order methods in semiparametric regression, this paper focuses on the second-order method to solve the PLS problem by making use of the second-order information of the adaptive lasso penalty.
 We observe that the dual problem of PLS consists of a smooth strongly convex function and an indicator function, which inspires us to employ the semismooth Newton augmented Lagrangian (SSNAL) method of \cite{LST} to solve it.
 The most notable feature of this method is that there involves a strongly semismooth nonlinear system which comes from the proximal mapping of the adaptive lasso penalty.
-For this nonlinear systems, we note that its generalized Jacobian at its solution is symmetric and positive definite so it is highly possible to design an efficient algorithm.
+For this nonlinear systems, we note that its generalized Jacobian at its solution is symmetric and positive definite, so it is highly possible to design an efficient algorithm.
 Finally, we conduct some numerical experiments on some synthetic data and real data sets.
-The numerical results illustrate that PLS method is effective and the employed SSNAL method is progressive.
+The numerical results illustrate that PLS method with an adaptive lasso penalty is effective, and the employed SSNAL method is more advanced than ADMM.

 The remaining parts of this paper are organized as follows.
 In Section \ref{presult}, we quickly review some basic concepts in convex analysis and key ingredients needed for our subsequent developments.
 In Section \ref{model}, we propose PLS with adaptive lasso for regression coefficient, and then construct its dual formulation and optimality condition.
 In Section \ref{algorithm}, we use SSNAL to solve the dual problem and employ a semismooth Newton (SSN) to the involved semismooth nonlinear system.
 In Section \ref{numer}, we report the numerical experiments by using some benchmark data.
 Finally, we conclude our paper in Section \ref{consec}.